henryl74/3d-artist-personal-website/README.md

 ### - The Navigation Bar

-- The naviagation bar is located at the top of the page, one section displays the the artist name and role, this information is located on the left corner.
+- The naviagation bar is located at the top of the page, one section displays the artist name and role, this information is located on the left corner.
 - The other navigation links of the website are on the top right hand side, these are: Home, Profile, Gallery, and Contact.
 - The navigation bar is very responsive and user friendly, allows the user to find information easily in each section of the website.